moby/moby/man/docker.1.md

   See **docker-restart(1)** for full documentation on the **restart** command.

 **rm**
-  Remove one or more containers
+  Remove one or more stopped containers
   See **docker-rm(1)** for full documentation on the **rm** command.

 **rmi**